CTOBGH/signum/USAGE.md

 * May align with emerging platform or regulatory expectations.

 ## Understanding the Signum Levels (Quick Reference)
-* Signum has 5 levels of labelling
+* Signum has 5 levels of labelling:

     * **L0: Human (H):** You created the core content yourself without significant generative AI help (spellcheck is fine!). *Example: An article you wrote from scratch, a photo you took.*
     * **L1: Human, AI-Enhanced (H-AE):** You created the core content, but used AI for minor assistance like grammar checks, style suggestions, simple background removal, or basic code autocompletion. *Example: Your blog post edited by an AI grammar tool, your code using Copilot for suggestions.*
     * **L2: AI-Assisted, Human-Reviewed (AI-HR):** AI generated the initial draft or core components, but you heavily edited, fact-checked, restructured, and took responsibility for the final piece.